 This expenditure is nearly breakeven, and that is just for the prevention of angina.
 There are many other diseases, such as diabetes, cardiovascular disease, and most strokes, which are also tied to obesity.

 I’ve obviously done a back of the envelope calculation of preventing one disease, even though many other diseases can also be tied to the same prevention.
-As long as you actually make the lifestyle changes, rather than buying a gym membership and never exercising or buying healthier food and then doubling your caloric intake, you should get a positive return on your investment because of lower medical costs, not to mention the overall benefits that a healthy lifestyle and the feeling of well-being will provide to you.
+As long as you actually make the lifestyle changes, rather than buying a gym membership and never exercising or buying healthier food and then doubling your caloric intake, you should get a positive return on your investment because of lower medicine costs, not to mention the overall benefits that a healthy lifestyle and the feeling of well-being will provide to you.